-G3 got rid of the bulky metal tail clip (thank goodness) and instead offers a lightweight, pliable clip that also functions as a “cam” and goes back over the tail of the board and rest nicely on the top sheet of the board. (see pic for better explanation) This is very helpful for several reasons:
+G3 got rid of the bulky metal tail clip (thank goodness) and instead offers a lightweight, pliable clip that also functions as a “cam” and goes back over the tail of the board and rests nicely on the top sheet of the board.
+This is very helpful for several reasons:

 1) it is easy to line up

 2) It securely locks the skin onto the board